-First part of a two-semester general-physics algebra-based survey course intended principally for life-science majors and taught in an integrated lecture-laboratory environment.
-Topics covered include Newtonian mechanics, physics of fluids, material properties, heat and thermodynamics.
+First part of a two-semester general-physics survey course intended principally for life-science majors.
+Topics covered include Newtonian mechanics, physics of fluids, material properties, heat and thermodynamics with applications to the life sciences.

 Students with credit for PHYS 141 or 151 may not take PHYS 101 for further credit.